-Explore some science & math in the garden with these great plant STEM activities for kids!
+Explore some science & math in the garden with these FUN plant STEM activities for kids!

 Gardening is the perfect way to inspire kids to explore botany (the study of flowers & plants), habitats and pollination.
 It's also a wonderful family activity since everyone can get involved in planting, growing and harvesting from your own backyard.